wensheng/JuicyRaspberryPie/doc/using-api-spigot.md

 # How to use JuicyRaspberryPie API on Spigot

-(**Please note I use  version 1.14.4, which at the time of this writing is the latest version of Spigot.
+(**Please note as an example I use version 1.14.4, which at the time of this writing is the latest version of Spigot.
 You should replace `1.14.4` with whatever version you want to use**)

 ## Spigot Installation
 1. Download [BuildTools.jar](https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar) from [this page](https://hub.spigotmc.org/jenkins/job/BuildTools/)